WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 For example, what is the best route between these two places?
 We need to define what 'best' means, whether that is shortest in distance, time, or minimizing the number of turns.

+###a id="thinkrecursively">Recursive Objects</a>

+When you're trying to find what the problem is, learning to think recursively is to important so that you know how to look for big things that are made from smaller things that are made exactly the same type as the big thing.
+Think of houses as sets of rooms, then adding or deleting a room and you still have a house behind.
+If we look at our fundamental data structures, we have:

+* Permutations - delete the first element of a permutation {1, ..., n} and you get a permutation of the remaining `n-1` things.
+* Subsets - every subset of the elements {1, ..., n} contains a subset of {1, ...., n-1}
+  by deleting element n
+...

+These recursive descriptions of objects require both decomposition rules and _basis cases_, namely the specification of the smallest and simplest objects where the decomposition stops.

 ###<a id="agoodalgorithm">What makes a good algorithm?</a>